Hong Kong police enter ransacked campus after protest siege

 University staff said they were only able to find a single protester on campus and reporters there struggled to see any major presence in the last 48 hours.

-Late Wednesday, a lone masked man spoke to journalists inside the campus and said that some 20 protesters remained.
+Late Wednesday, a lone masked man spoke to reporters inside the campus saying some 20 protesters remained.

 But there was no sign of them on Thursday morning when police and firefighters moved in, 11 days after the siege began, for what was billed as an operation to secure dangerous objects now littering the once placid campus and to collect evidence.

-Throughout Thursday riot police in tactical gear began gathering hundreds of discarded petrol bombs and bottles of chemicals that had been looted from the university laboratories as well as archery bows and a makeshift catapult.
+Riot police in tactical gear began gathering dozens of discarded petrol bombs and bottles of chemicals that had been looted from the university laboratories.

 Explosives experts went from room to room followed by a gaggle of reporters, passing walls daubed with graffiti insulting the city's police force and calling for greater freedoms under Chinese rule.